what home automation offers – introduction

 - Lock the car while you’re in the cinema because you’re not sure if you actually locked it.

-- While you’re away on holiday, ask the set top box to record a few films.
+- Get the set top box to record a film even though you’re away on holiday,

 - Remember your favourite temperature and set it.
 But don’t warm the house when no-one’s home.
 Show the room temperature on a graph over time to see if I’m wasting energy